Unreal-Dan/RekordBoxSongExporter/README.md

 # Rekord Box Song Exporter
 A hack for Rekordbox on Windows 64bit only.
 Officially Supported Rekordbox Versions: 5.8.5 - 6.7.0
 Tested on Win10 and Win8.1

 ### You can find prebuilt releases [here](https://github.com/Unreal-Dan/RekordBoxSongExporter/releases)

-As of version 3.7 of this software support for rekordbox versions before 6.6.4 has been removed.
+**Note**: As of version 3.7, support for rekordbox versions before 6.6.4 has been removed.
-If you want to use an older verison of rekordbox then simply use a version of RBSE before 3.7

 <img src="/launcher_new.png" />